DanielHearn/streamist/README.md

 Live at www.danielhearn.co.uk/manytwitch

-Built with VueJS, SCSS, webpack, and gulp for workflow automation.
+Built with VueJS, SCSS, webpack for workflow automation.
 Hosted on github pages.

 ## Features